 We love visiting Indonesia.
-Besides being a fun country to visit, it’s also very budget friendly.
-An Indonesia trip cost for a family is pretty affordable, considering the cost of family travel in general.
+Besides being a fun country to visit, Indonesia is also very budget friendly.
+Overall, an Indonesia trip cost for a family is pretty affordable, considering the cost of family travel in general.
 Essentially, you can get a lot for your dollar if you travel with kids in Indonesia!

 But that’s the thing.
 Despite the costs, family travel is possible.
 And you don’t have to spend an arm and a leg in order to travel.